Is 'Barbie' Peak White Feminism? Does It Matter?

 ADVERTISEMENT

-There’s no getting around it–Barbie is a classic battle of the sexes story that externalizes Barbie and Ken’s relationship issues into a full-blown gender conflict, complete with numerous references to patriarchy and the objectification of women.
+There’s no getting around it — Barbie is a classic battle of the sexes story that externalises Barbie and Ken’s relationship issues into a full-blown gender conflict, complete with numerous references to patriarchy and the objectification of women.
 Their experiences reveal that the real world is the polar opposite of Barbieland.
 In Barbieland, there’s an all-women Supreme Court.
 In the real world, men hold many positions of power and control much of the wealth, while women are constantly underestimated and reduced to their desirability.
-And after a lifetime of waiting for Barbie to come to the beach and look at him, Ken is radicalized to embrace traditional masculinity and patriarchy in the hope that maybe those things will finally make Barbie love him.
+And after a lifetime of waiting for Barbie to come to the beach and look at him, Ken is radicalised to embrace traditional masculinity and patriarchy in the hope that maybe those things will finally make Barbie love him.

 “